Before we get started, here are the things you need to complete the valuation:

 Step 8: Valuation reviewed by the Options team

 Click Review my application.
-This will draft a message to the options team through our live chat, all you need to do is send that and wait for us to get to work!
+This will draft a message to the options team through our live chat, all you need to do is send the valuation for review and wait for us to get to work!

 Step 9: Sending your valuation to HMRC